 Free or low-cost internet programs available in Foard County by ISPs are:

 Mid-Plains Communications: Lifeline.

 Action 4 – Increase funding for Foard County Library to expand programs and services.

-Libraries are a great community resource and Foard County Library is underutilized.
-Only 22.2% percent of survey respondents indicate that they interact with the Foard County Library online, daily, or at least once a week.
+Libraries are a great community resource, and Foard County Library is underutilized.
+Only 22.2% percent of survey respondents indicated that they interact with the Foard County Library online, daily, or at least once a week.
 The library has an active social media presence, regularly posting online with new offerings, which is a great way to actively engage residents.
 However, additional services or resources could be included online as well, such as regular website updates or ensuring the library’s Google business listing is updated to include current hours of operation.

 Foard County Library would greatly benefit from additional community support and funding to increase programing and expand hours of operations.
 Investing in the Foard County Library could improve access to broadband and devices for Foard County’s low-income residents and provide additional options to any resident without a good internet connection at home.

 The FCC has special funding for schools and libraries to help pay for internet costs, called E-rate.
 In Texas, most accredited public libraries are eligible for an 80% discount, with more than a quarter eligible for a 90% discount.
 Foard County Library is not utilizing E-rate.
 The broadband council should help the library assess E-rate opportunities to maximize the funds and bring greater services to the library through the E-rate program.